 This plot style can also be used to create fence plots.
 See fenceplots (p.
-100).
+103).
+See also waterfallplots (p.
+80).

 Animation

 Any of gnuplot's interactive terminals (qt win wxt x11 aqua) can be used to display an animation by plotting successive frames from the command line or from a script.